arionbanki/Arion-OpenBanking-Sandbox/README.md

 ![App screenshot](https://github.com/arionbanki/Arion-OpenBanking-Sandbox/blob/main/doc-images/24%20-%20Consent%20agreed.png?raw=true)

 All done!
-You're ready to call the actual OpenBanking Apis now ;-)
+You now have an authorized consent and you're ready to call the actual OpenBanking Apis now ;-)

 #### How to Access Account Balances and Transactions